Dwight Evans (politician): Crime

 In September 2018, Evans voted against HR 6691, the Community Safety and Security Act of 2018.
 The bill would amend the definition of "crime of violence".
 Within the definition of "crime of violence" is fleeing a police officer in a vehicle or on foot.

 In 2021, he voted for the Bipartisan Background Checks Act and the Enhanced Background Checks Act.

 In April 2022, Evans announced a $51 billion, seven-point plan to fight gun violence in Philadelphia and around the country.

 Health care

 Evans has supported three public health option bills in Congress.

 Housing

 In 2021, Evans announced a $63 billion "Housing Is Essential" plan with Representatives Matt Cartwright and Mike Doyle.

 Impeachment of Donald Trump

 Evans was an early congressional supporter of impeaching President Donald Trump.
 He voted for the 2019 and 2021 impeachment resolutions.

 Infrastructure

 Evans voted for the Infrastructure Investment and Jobs Act.
 The legislation includes the $1 billion Reconnecting Communities initiative that he co-led.

-Israel-Palestine
+Israel

 Evans voted to provide Israel with support following October 7 attacks.